Ygg01/blog/content/2025/rust-nirvana-fallacy.md

 What does it have to do with Rust?

-Well the argument goes like this.
+Well the argument against using Rust goes like this.
+Rust promises no UB (Undefined Behavior) but:
-1. Rust promises no UB (Undefined Behavior), but if you use `unsafe` block/functions or traits, you can still trigger UB.
+1. If you use `unsafe` block/functions or traits, you can still trigger UB.
-2. The Rust codebase contains bugs labeled `unsound`
+2. The Rust codebase contains bugs labeled `l-unsound` [This is the link to GitHub issues](https://github.com/rust-lang/rust/issues?q=is%3Aissue%20state%3Aopen%20label%3AI-unsound)
 3. Even then, you could call the C FFI (Foreign function interface), which means it's not safe.
-And by same extension, Java isn't safe nor any language for that matter, so you might as well use C/C++/Zig/Go.
+And by same extension, Java isn't safe nor any language for that matter, so you might as well use an unsafe language like C, C++, Zig or Go[^1].

-To that, here is my honest and **NOT-SARCASTIC-FUTURAMA-RESPONSE**[^1].
+To that, here is my honest and **NOT-SARCASTIC-FUTURAMA-RESPONSE**[^2].

 ![[technically_correct.jpg|"YOU ARE TECHNICALLY CORRECT.
 THE BEST KIND OF CORRECT."]]

 # Story of [Strawman](https://en.wikipedia.org/wiki/Hyperbole) Jim

-Once upon a time I worked at a casino [^2].
+Once upon a time I worked at a casino[^3].
 And there I met Jim.
 Jim was an obsessive gambler and a barely functioning drug addict.
 At the end of my shift, while having to pick off unwanted stragglers from the floor, I asked him how he became a drug addict.

 His story goes like this: One day Jim went to buy a new car, and a decently priced one at that.
 So as he was about to sign the dotted line, a thought struck him.
 Did they test the seatbelts?
 The salesman told him that no, they don't test each seatbelt; rather, they test models of seatbelts, which are the same within some margin of manufacturing error.